 What is the DASH diet?

 As well as helping to lower blood pressure, it’s a nutritionally complete approach to eating that may help you lose weight.
-It’s been rated the best overall diet by the US News & World Report for eight years in a row (tied for first place with the Mediterranean diet in 2018).
+It’s also been rated the best diet for overall health and wellness for the past 5 years in a row.

 The basic guidelines for the DASH diet are simple: